terrence-ou/Webdev-Mini-Projects/008_space_tourism_website/README.md

 ### Live Demo Link:
 -> [Space Tourism Website](https://clickvisionstudio.github.io/space_tourism_website/#/home)

+### Knowledge:
+This multipage website is implemented with `react` and `TypeScript` and uses `react-router` for multipage management.
+The pages also feature an adaptive design that displays different layouts and text/image sizes to fit mobile, tablet, and desktop screens.

 *This is a frontend challenge on Frontendmentor.io, and here's the link to that challenge: [Frontend Mentor](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3)*

 ### How to run the file: